 In most cases, the higher the amount of disposable income, the less likely it is to pass the Means Test.
-However, even if you fail the Means Test, you may still qualify for Chapter 7 if you can show you have special circumstances that warrant you filing for Chapter 7.
+However, even if you fail the Bankruptcy Means Test in Florida, you may still qualify for Chapter 7 if you can show you have special circumstances that warrant you filing for Chapter 7.

 If you are ineligible for Chapter 7, you may still have many other forms of debt relief available.
 For instance, you may want to explore filing for Chapter 13, Chapter 11, or negotiating with your creditors.